titmy/apriori-algo-association-rules/README.md

 ### Idea for optimized execution for larger data sets:

+Optimized version inspired by the 2 research papers attached

 Scan all transactions to generate L1 table L1(items, their support, their transaction IDs) >> Construct Ck by self-join >> Use L1 to identify the target transactions for Ck >> Scan the target transactions to generate Ck

 ```